CINCINNATI - Cincinnati Reds owner Bob Castellini downplayed his role in bringing General Electric’s U.S. Shared Services Center to the Banks.

-"It was wonderful to watch," he said.
-"It's just a marvelous testimony of our ability to, when we work together, can get things done."
+“It was wonderful to watch,” he said.
+“It’s just a marvelous testimony of our ability to, when we work together, get things done.”

 Cincinnati and Hamilton County cobbled together incentives worth up to $66 million to convince GE to bring a $90 million office building and $142 million in annual payroll to the Banks.
-A study performed by the University of Cincinnati's Economics Center said the project will generate an annual economic impact of more than $1 bilion – mostly from the creation of 1,961 indirect jobs created by companies that sell products and services to GE and its new employees.
+A study performed by the University of Cincinnati’s Economics Center projected the project will generate an annual economic impact of more than $1 billion – mostly from the creation of 1,961 indirect jobs created by companies that sell products and services to GE and its new employees.

 GE received a state incentive package worth $51.6 million when it agreed to locate at least 1,400 jobs in the Cincinnati area.
 The company looked at two sites in Mason and another in Oakley before announcing the Banks decision Monday.
 In the last two months, the company has said the new center housing IT, human resources and accounting employees could eventually grow to 2,500 employees.
 Its deal with the city and county promises at least 1,800 jobs at the Banks by 2018, a work force that will remain in Cincinnati for at least 18 years.